Afrijalrasya/monitoring-biaya-operasional/README.md

-# 🚀 Monitoring Biaya Perusahaan - ETL & Dashboard
+# 🚀 Operational Cost Monitoring - ETL & Dashboard

-Proyek ini bertujuan untuk membangun proses ETL (Extract, Transform, Load) dan dashboard interaktif untuk memantau penggunaan biaya perusahaan berdasarkan departemen dan kategori pada tahun 2025.
-Proyek ini dikembangkan menggunakan Pentaho Data Integration (PDI) untuk proses ETL dan Power BI untuk visualisasi data.
+This project aims to build an ETL (Extract, Transform, Load) process and an interactive dashboard to monitor the company's cost usage by department and category in 2025.
+The project is developed using Pentaho Data Integration (PDI) for ETL process and Power BI for data visualization.
 ----

 🔄 Alur ETL